 The offered pay amount includes a base fee, the customer's tip, and possibly additional bonus or incentive pay depending on circumstances.

-A driver can choose whether to accept or reject that delivery.
 Once you complete that delivery, you receive the offered amount.

 Share this Image On Your SiteClick on the text box below to copy the code.
 Please include attribution to EntreCourier.com

 Customers usually tip with their credit card or debit card through the app when placing their order.
 They cannot change the tip amount (there may be exceptions but they're extremely unusual).
 Some customers will still offer extra cash tips as well.

 What you earn depends on how many deliveries you complete and how much pay you receive for those deliveries.
 The pay from each of those deliveries accumulates through the week until it gets put into your bank account via direct deposit.
 In some circumstances other pay may be added later based on incentives and stuff we'll talk about.

 How Grubhub calculates base pay or delivery fee.

 We'll start with the base pay.
 That's the delivery fee that Grubhub pays out themselves.

 Grubhub states that the base is calculated on the estimated time and distance for a delivery.
 Generally they'll break down the pay as delivery pay, mileage, and tip.
 Sometimes they add a bonus.
 On the page I linked to, they give an example of 13 cents per minute and 22 cents per mile.

 The rate can vary per market.
 However, Grubhub doesn't provide specific information about the formula for any given area.